wxwern/tofu-ai/README.md

 will this take off
 maybe
 ```

+\* When using `chat`, one line of input always corresponds to one line of output, so you can use standard input and output to process live data.

 Query category info:
 ```bash
 $ ./main.py countyn "should i sleep or study" # gets number of separate options that could be answered as yes/no individually